Ali Wentworth

-Ali Wentworth (born January 12, 1965) is an American actress, comedian, author, and producer.
+Alexandra "Ali" Wentworth (born January 12, 1965) is an American actress, comedian, author, and producer.

 Early life

 Wentworth's mother, Muffie Cabot (née Mabel Bryant Hobart), was Nancy Reagan's White House social secretary from 1981 to 1983.
 Her father, Eric Wentworth, was a reporter for The Washington Post.
-Her stepfather, Henry Brandon, was the Washington correspondent for The Sunday Times of London, and her maternal grandmother was Janet Elliott Wulsin, an explorer.
+Her stepfather, Henry Brandon, was the Washington correspondent for The Sunday Times of London and her maternal grandmother was Janet Elliott Wulsin.

-Wentworth attended the Dana Hall School for Girls in Wellesley, Massachusetts, and studied drama at Bard College in Annandale-on-Hudson, New York before she graduated from New York University.
+Wentworth attended the Dana Hall School for Girls in Wellesley, Massachusetts, and studied drama at Bard College in Annandale-on-Hudson, New York before graduating from New York University.

 Career

 Wentworth debuted as a cast member on the Fox sketch comedy series In Living Color from 1992 to 1994.
 On the program she was known for performing impressions of Cher, Amy Fisher, Hillary Clinton, Princess Diana, Brooke Shields, Lisa Marie Presley, Sharon Stone, and other characters.
 Her recurring characters included Candy Cane, a deranged kids' show host who had had a string of bad relationships with her male coworkers, and the promiscuous teenage daughter of Grandpa Jack McGee (Jim Carrey) on The Dysfunctional Home Show.

 Wentworth made appearances as a correspondent on The Tonight Show with Jay Leno and The Oprah Winfrey Show.
 In 1995, she played Jerry Seinfeld's girlfriend Sheila ("Schmoopie") in the memorable "Soup Nazi" episode of Seinfeld.
 She had a recurring role as the boss of the title character on the WB series Felicity.

 In 2003, she co-hosted the syndicated talk show Living It Up! with Ali & Jack with Jack Ford.
 Since that show's cancellation and before, she has been a regular part of the guest host rotation for Live with Kelly and Ryan when Kelly Ripa is on vacation or has other commitments.

-Wentworth starred in the comedy Head Case on the Starz television network.
+Wentworth wrote 28 episodes of and starred in the comedy Head Case on the Starz television network.
 She guest starred on the NBC show The Marriage Ref.
 She hosted Daily Shot, a short daily talk show segment on Yahoo!
 Shine.

 In 2016, Wentworth created and starred in Nightcap as the lead character Staci Cole.
 The series was broadcast for two seasons.

 Wentworth appeared as a celebrity guest on the July 23, 2017 episode (S2 E07) of The $100,000 Pyramid, opposite Kathy Najimy, helping her contestant partner win the $150,000 grand prize.
 In 2020, Wentworth launched a podcast Go Ask Ali in partnership with shondaland audio.
 In 2022, she published a book, Ali's Well That Ends Well, about finding humor in the COVID-19 pandemic.

+In 2021, Wentworth, George Stephanopoulos, and Alyssa Mastromonaco founded the production company BedBy8.
+The first project, an ABC News Studio collaboration with Madator Content was Pretty Baby: Brooke Shields.
+The docuseries first premiered at Sundance, followed by Hulu.

+In 2022, Wentworth co-hosted an ABC reality show, The Parent Test, with Adolph Brown.